nycmeshnet/old-docs-2/README.md

 # docs
+This contains a mix of files.
+Some are outdated.

-These docs have largely been superseded by the instructions here- https://nycmesh.net/download/
+These docs for router configuration have largely been superseded by the instructions here- https://nycmesh.net/download/

-Our firmware images are now pre-configured.
+Our firmware images are now pre-configured with tinc and nodogsplash.